-The policies in this section apply to the landscape of the Parade, including the designed landscapes for specific memorials.
+The policies in this section apply to the landscape of the Parade.
 Policies relating to the surrounding landscape are provided in the section below on the setting.
 Refer also to the policy section on new development.

 Policy 13 Conservation of the landscape